celluloid/celluloid/README.md

 I/O loops, and you can make as many Celluloid::IO actors as you want (system resources permitting) unlike certain other evented I/O systems.

-Celluloid::IO doesn't provide a callback-driven API, but instead provides duck types of Ruby's own IO classes, such as TCPServer and TCPSocket.
-These provide evented behavior when used inside a Celluloid::IO actor, and the normal blocking behavior you'd expect everywhere else in Ruby.
+Rather than callbacks, Celluloid::IO exposes a synchronous API built on duck types of Ruby's own IO classes, such as TCPServer and TCPSocket.
+These classes work identically to their core Ruby counterparts, but in the scope of Celluloid::IO actors provide "evented" performance.
 Since they're drop-in replacements for the standard classes, there's no need to rewrite every library just to take advantage of Celluloid::IO's event loop.

 Celluloid::IO uses the [nio4r gem](https://github.com/tarcieri/nio4r)
 to monitor IO objects, which provides cross-platform and cross-Ruby